therudo/node-coap-dtls/README.md

 This is datasnap's fork of node-coap.
 It has been extended to use DTLS.

 The server does not yet function.
 More work needs to be done to rationalize the innate differeces in socket handling between TLS and straight-up UDP.

+There exists a hard-coded PSK/Identity in the server.
+IoTivity test keys.
+This will be removed once the server is setup (as the client is) to accept this information via instantiation options.

+DTLS is enabled by passing an object into the instantiation options.
+See the DTLS examples for explanation.

 ========